CS3219-AY2425S1/nus-cs3219-ay2425s1-cs3219-ay2425s1-project-project-template/apps/execution-service/README.md

 A message queue is used to pass submission results asynchronously from the execution-service to the history-service.

-1. In order to do so, we can run the following command to set up a docker container for rabbitmq:
+1. In order to do so, we can run the following command to set up a docker container for RabbitMQ:

 ```bash
 docker run -d --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3-management